request an appointment online.

 Get details about our clinical trials that are currently enrolling patients.

-View Clinical TrialsThroat cancer is a general term that can refer to several types of cancers and cancers in different parts of the head and neck area.
+View Clinical TrialsThroat cancer is a general term that can refer to several types of cancers in the head and neck.
+Most form in the lining of the throat.

-Throat cancer is a general term that can refer to several types of cancers and cancers in different parts of the head and neck area.
+Throat cancer is a general term that can refer to several types of cancers in the head and neck.
+Most form in the lining of the throat.

 Types of throat cancer

-- Gender: Men are up to five times more likely to get cancer of the throat than women.
+- Gender: Men are significantly more likely to get throat cancer than women.

-- Age: Traditionally, most cases occur over the age of 60, but HPV-related cancers commonly occur in the 50s.
+- Age: Historically, most throat cancer cases occur over the age of 60, but HPV-related cancers are commonly diagnosed in patients in their 50s and younger.

 Why choose MD Anderson for throat cancer treatment?

-And at MD Anderson you're surrounded by the strength of one of the nation's largest and most experienced cancer centers, which has all the services needed to treat the whole person – not just the disease.
+And at MD Anderson you will be surrounded by the strength of one of the nation's largest and most experienced cancer centers.
+From support groups to nutrition counseling to integrative medicine care, we have all the services needed to treat not just the disease, but the whole person.

 I feel there has to be some reason why I was left here.
 I think part of it was to share my story.